isomerpages/isomerpages-govtech/media/technews/_posts/2017-09-21-on-the-road-with-iot.md

 ---
-layout: post
-title:  "On the road with IoT"
+title: 'On the road with IoT'
-permalink: "/media/technews/on-the-road-with-iot"
+permalink: /media/technews/on-the-road-with-iot
 category: technews
-image: "/images/technews/on-the-road-with-iot-part-1.png"
+image: /images/technews/on-the-road-with-iot-part-1.png

 ---

 ![on the road with IoT](/images/technews/on-the-road-with-iot-part-1.png)